tarexveff/rhel-bootc-plus-flightctl/README.md

 really should set a passphrase, skip that when prompted to make the demo a little easier to run.

-    cd ~/rhel-bootc-image-gen
+    cd ~/rhel-bootc-plus-flightctl
     ssh-keygen -t rsa -f ~/.ssh/id_core

-Edit the `demo.conf` file and make sure the settings are correct.
+Edit the `env.conf` file and make sure the settings are correct.
 At a minimum, you should adjust the credentials for simple content access.
-The full list of options in the `demo.conf` file are shown here.
+The full list of options in the `env.conf` file are shown here.

 This repo includes content to create a local image repository to serve RHEL image mode images.
 If you prefer to use another image repository, please ignore all references